tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.
+This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2024/04/12 1.6.6
+Version 1.6.6
+adding support for M5 Stick C Plus2 hardware
+Several bug fixes

 2023/11/19 1.6.5
 - Veersion 1.6.5
 - Improvement of PurpleHat SpeedMagic tab as described in Video #131 https://youtu.be/hhmCFm9BiHA